liu-tim/gamify-server/README.md

 ```
 $ node index.js
 ```
-The app will be listening to port 3000: [http://localhost:3000/](http://localhost:3080/)
+The app will be listening to port 3000: [http://localhost:3000/](http://localhost:3000/)

 ### 4. Accessing the game room
-Determine the server's network IP address ``` ifconfig``` on UNIX systems or ``` ipconfig ``` on Windows and record the IP address entry.
+Determine and record the server's network IP address using ``` ifconfig``` on UNIX systems or ``` ipconfig ``` on Windows.

-Players can then navigate to [http://\&lt;serveripaddresss&gt;:3000/](http://localhost:3080/) on your internet browser on mobile or desktop to join the game room.
-Enter the player name and wait for on-screen and game moderator instructions.
+Players can then join the game room by navigating to [http://&lt;server IP address&gt;:3000/](http://localhost:3000/) using an internet browser on mobile or desktop.

+Once in the game room, enter the player name and wait for instructions from the game moderator.

 ## Android App
-[Gamify-Android](https://github.com/benjaminlo/Gamify-Android) is an Android application for moderating cross-platform multiplayer games that complements this server.
+[Gamify-Android](https://github.com/benjaminlo/Gamify-Android) is the Android application that complements this server.
+It acts as the game moderator for the real-time multiplayer Gamify games.